 Collaboration and social cohesion.

 We are collaborative.
-We prefer to live and love.
-It is our nature to do so, even though we have invented organizational dynamics that create competition, domination, and subordination.
-We are most productive and most innovative when we have the freedom to collaborate.
-Social collaboration is our social nature.
+We prefer to live well as individuals and to live well together.
+It is in our nature to do so, even though we have invented relational dynamics that create competition, domination, and subordination.
+We are the most productive and most innovative when we have the freedom to collaborate and social collaboration need not be taught because it is our preference to live and work well together.

 We get sick.
-And there is evidence.
-This from a public health study of British government employees.
+And there is abundant evidence, such as these findings from a public health study of British government employees.

 Those with less job control at work are twice as likely of having coronary heart disease when compared to this who report having high job control.